The Growth and Distortion Theorems for Slice Monogenic Functions: Growth, Distortion and Covering Theorems for Slice Regular Functions

 Moreover, equality holds for one of these six inequalities at some point $q_0\in \mathbb B\setminus \{0\}$ if and only if

 \end{theorem}

-Recall that for a slice regular function on a symmetric slice domain $\Omega\subset \mathbb H$, the \textit{degenerate set} of $f$ is defined to be the union $D_f$ of the $2$-dimensional spheres $S=x+y\mathbb S$ (with $y\neq 0$) such that $\left.f\right|_S$ is constant.
-Now as a direct consequence of the open mapping theorem and the first inequality in $(\ref{eq:111})$, we have the following result.
+Next we digress to Koebe one-quarter theorem for slice regular functions on the open unit ball $\mathbb B\subset \mathbb H$.
+We recall the following definition (see \cite[Definition 7.5]{GSS}). \begin{definition} Let $f$ be a slice regular function on a symmetric slice domain $\Omega\subset \mathbb H$.
+The \textit{degenerate set} of $f$ is defined to be the union $D_f$ of the $2$-dimensional spheres $S=x+y\mathbb S$ (with $y\neq 0$) such that $\left.f\right|_S$ is constant. \end{definition}

+Now as a direct consequence of the open mapping theorem and the first inequality in $(\ref{eq:111})$, we have the following result, which is a generalization of \cite[Theorem 3.11 (1)]{GGCO}.